 What

-Extramural Activity is a blog of murals, street art, and graffiti from the north of Ireland/Northern Ireland, particularly Belfast.
+Extramural Activity has its own collection of images of murals, street art, and graffiti from Northern Ireland/north-east Ireland, particularly Belfast.
 There are occasionally images of other street displays, particularly memorial plaques and stones.

-The goal of each post is to explain the contents of each image and provide some context, since the item shown will typically come from a sectarian community, either CNR [Catholic-Nationalist-Republican] or PUL [Protestant–Unionist-Loyalist], and have a background that the viewer is not familiar with.
+The goal of each item’s entry is to explain the contents of each image and provide some context, given that the item shown will typically come from a particular community — either CNR [Catholic-Nationalist-Republican] or PUL [Protestant–Unionist-Loyalist] — and have a background that the viewer is not familiar with.
 We also attend to successive art on the wall over time.

-These then provide the information that allows us and scholars world-wide to write on murals – their imagery, their history, their production, their materiality, and more.
+The map and the collections provide the information and the images that allow us and scholars world-wide to write on murals – their imagery, their history, their production, their materiality, and more.
 Why are there murals?
 Why paint in public?
 Who paints in public?
 Why aren’t murals signed and dated?
-How can Cú Chulainn be both a republican and a loyalist icon?
+How can Cú Chulaınn be both a republican and a loyalist icon?
 Why haven’t murals gone away, now that there is peace?
 (In fact, there are more murals now than ever before.)
 And many questions about how murals have changed over time: Why does stenciling wax and wane in popularity?
 Why are a lot of pieces now done on boards and nailed to the wall?
 Where did the doves go in murals?
 When did Bobby Sands become an icon?
 Why are some paramilitaries bare-faced but others hooded?
 And so on.
-For our own answers to a few of these questions, see What Is A Mural? and the Glossary, and especially the Visual History pages.
+For our own answers to a few of these questions, see What Is A Mural? and the Guide To Categories, and especially the Visual History pages.

 The name also avoids having to refer to a town — ‘Belfast’, say — which might suggest that there aren’t murals in other places and allows us to include images from elsewhere, even though we are based in Belfast and the tag-line refers to Belfast.
 And if you wanted a name that grouped all of those places together, what would that be?
-Murals of Northern Ireland?
-Murals of the North of Ireland?
-Of the Six Counties?
+Northern Ireland?
+The North-East Of Ireland?
+The Six Counties?
 Ulster Murals?
 Every such title sends the “right” message to some people and the “wrong” message to others.

 Why

-This leads us to a point that might seem obviously true but is a controversial and fruitful line of thought: the site (and the map, and the Visual Histories) rests on the presupposition that all of the public visual art can be integrated into a single history and a single analysis, and so all different types of public painting – republican, loyalist, state-sponsored, personal street art – are presented together.
+The confusion over a name leads us to a point that might seem obviously true but is a controversial and fruitful line of thought: in the map, the X collection, and the Visual Histories all different types of public painting – republican, loyalist, state-sponsored, personal street art – are presented together.
+We presuppose that all of the wall paintings can be integrated into a single history and a single analysis.

 But this presupposition might not be well-founded, as though muraling has been invented and/or developed independently by different groups who happen to live in the same place.
-As the Visual History pages make clear, the respective stories of republican and loyalist murals are distinct in a variety of important ways (which many people fail to distinguish) but they can nonetheless be combined into a single narrative of public expressions on the constitutional question of Northern Ireland.
+As the Visual History pages make clear, the respective stories of republican and loyalist murals are distinct in a variety of important ways but they can nonetheless be combined into a single narrative of public expressions on the constitutional question of Northern Ireland.

-If we separated the political murals into distinct sites dedicated to republican murals and to loyalist murals, we would quintuple our (aggregate) viewership over night by satisfying the prejudices of each sect.
+If we separated the political murals into distinct sites, one dedicated to republican murals and another to loyalist murals, we would quintuple our (aggregate) viewership over night by satisfying the prejudices of each sect’s extremists.
 If there were a third site dedicated to street art, it would increase by an even greater fold.
-People love street art, perhaps more so around here because it’s not sectarian.
-But it’s by this very feature that street art can perhaps be included in the story of the consitutional question, as a rejection of the constitutional discussion (and a vote in favour of the status quo, at least in the short term).
+People love street art, perhaps more so around here because it’s not from one side or the other.
+But it’s by this very feature that street art can perhaps be included in the story of the constitutional question, as a rejection of the constitutional discussion (and a vote in favour of the status quo, at least in the short term).
 In theory, street art gives people another vision of the role that public art can play, though in practice it’s not clear that street art’s interaction with (political) murals is strong enough to make it part of the central narrative – see Visual Histories 10 and 11.

 For the time being, however, we continue to present all types of public visual art together.